-In ELA this year we have started with a school wide read aloud of Wishtree by Katherine Applegate.
+In ELA we are now reading Harbor Me by Jacqueline Woodson.
 The students will be listening to the story and responding to their understanding using sketch notes in their journal.

 Math website: The District purchased a subscription to a Math website, IXL.
 Please ask your child to share with you the login and the password so you can see what we are working on in Math.

 Learning: All students are working on Operations with Decimals and their applications.
 The Accelerated classes will be ready for an assessment at the end of this week (Friday, September 28th).
 The grade level classes will take the assessment on October 5th.

 Math Club: Math club starts this Thursday, September 27, in room 148.
 There is a late bus that will take your student home at 4pm.
 Please encourage your student to participate.